 - It is risky to fight for full physical custody of your child without a lawyer presenting it in the best light (most courts want to split parenting time evenly)

 Choosing to represent yourself is a bold choice, and it may work for certain people.
 But do not let money be the reason you go to court alone.
 There is legal aid available, and some attorneys accept payment plans.
 You can also consider the hybrid approach outlined below in option three.

 Option 2: Fight for Your Custody Arrangement With a Child Custody Lawyer

-Having professional legal help moves along the process faster and gives you a stronger chance to win the resolution you want.
+Professional legal help moves the process faster and gives you a stronger chance to win the resolution you want.

-Attorney are always a large expense that people do not plan for.
+Attorneys are always a large expense that people do not plan for.
 Most cost $100-$500 per hour, and your case may need many hours.
-However, attorneys can cost less in the long run because they don't make mistakes in the process, and generally, the overall process goes faster.
+But attorneys can cost less in the long run because they don't make mistakes; generally, the process goes faster.